Welcome to the remote walking-only Island Bush Camp!

 Lunch was laid out as a buffet to which guests helped themselves.
-We enjoyed pasta with meatballs in a rich tomato sauce and a fresh salad on the side.
-For pudding we were served a rich chocolate-and-orange mousse.
+We enjoyed pasta with meatballs in a rich tomato sauce and a salad on the side.
+For pudding we were served a refreshing fruit salad.

 Dining style: Group Meals

 Drinks included: Most drinks are included, apart from champagne and specially imported wines and spirits.